Phoenix caespitosa

 Phoenix caespitosa is a species of plant in the palm family native to the Arabian Peninsula and the Horn of Africa.

 Distribution and habitat

-P. caespitosa can be found in Djibouti, Somalia, Saudi Arabia, and Yemen, where it grows in dry wadis, semi-desert bushland, rocky crevices, and ravines.
-In Somalia, it occurs at elevations as high as 900 m above sea level, and may occur at elevations as high as 1950 m in Saudi Arabia.
+Phoenix caespitosa can be found in Djibouti, Somalia, Saudi Arabia, and Yemen, where it grows in dry wadis, semi-desert bushland, rocky crevices, and ravines.
+In Somalia it occurs at elevations as high as 900 m above sea level, and it may occur at elevations as high as 1950 m in Saudi Arabia.
 In Yemen it is widespread, though scattered, across the escarpment at elevations between 400-1200 m above sea level.
 It may be locally abundant in marshes, valleys, and alongside streams in dry areas.

-Distribution
+Description

-P. caespitosa is a stemless dwarf palm that often grows in clusters.
+Phoenix caespitosa is a stemless dwarf palm that often grows in clusters.
 The stiff, hairless leaves grow to 3 m long.
 The inflorescences measure around 40 cm long.
 Fruits are spherical to egg-shaped, orange to purplish-brown in colour, and measure 10-16 mm by 8-12 mm.